How to Celebrate Navratri 2019

 Navratri is a Hindu festival dedicated to the Goddess Durga.
 All Hindu Goddesses, as per the belief, are different manifestations of one Goddess who is the Durga (Sakthi).
 Devi Durga or Sakthi symbolizes the omnipresent energy of the Universe and Navratri festivals are occasions dedicated to worshipping this Universal energy.
 The festival lasts for 9 nights and ten days; hence the name ‘Navratri’ which in Sanskrit means nine nights (‘nava’ means nine and ‘ratri’ means night).
 Navaratri 2019 in India will begin on,

 During this occasion, the nine different manifestations of Devi Shakthi are worshipped.
 They are Goddess Shailputri (Day 1), Goddess Brahmacharini (Day 2), Goddess Chandraghanta (Day 3), Goddess Kushmanda (Day 4), Goddess Skandamata (Day 5), Goddess Katyayani (Day 6), Goddess Kaalratri (Day 7), Goddess Mahagauri (Day 8) and Goddess Siddhidatri (Day 9).
-The festival of Navratri falls 4 times in a year – Vasanta Navratri in March-April period, Ashad Navratri in June-July, Sharad Navratri in September-October and Magha Navratri in January-February period.
+The festival of Navratri falls 4 times in a year – Vasanta Navratri in the March-April period, Ashad Navratri in June-July, Sharad Navratri in September-October and Magha Navratri in the January-February period.
 Out of these, the Sharad Navratri observed at the beginning of autumn or the onset of winter is considered the most significant one and is popularly known as the Navratri.
 Vijayadashami and Dussehra – the festivals dedicated to Devi Durga coincide with the tenth day of Sharad Navratri.